Yousaf Raza Gillani clinches Senate chairmanship as PML-N’s Syedal Khan Nasir secures deputy role

 “I will be the chairman of the Senate of the entire House and my ambition is to build bridges, enable dialogue and provide a space which allows for meaningful, robust discussion and disagreements within the norms of parliamentary conventions and most importantly, for the progress of the country,” Gillani asserted.

-He then announced Nasir’s win to the role of Senate deputy chairman as only one nomination had been filed.
-PML-N’s Azam Nazeer Tarar and PPP’s Sherry Rehman had nominated Nasir, Gillani noted.
+He then announced Nasir’s win as Senate deputy chairman as only one nomination had been filed.
+PML-N’s Azam Nazeer Tarar and PPP’s Sherry Rehman had nominated Nasir, Gillani said.

-Subsequently, the Senate chairman administered the oath of office to newly elected Nasir.
-The session was then indefinitely adjourned.
+Subsequently, the Senate chairman administered the oath of office to Nasir.
+The session was then adjourned indefinitely.

+According to a post on X, PM Shehbaz expressed the hope that Gillani and Nasir would fulfil their duty for the “supremacy of the Constitution and the country’s development”.

+Later today, PM Shehbaz appointed Dar as the leader of the House.

 Dear visitor, the comments section is undergoing an overhaul and will return soon.